Brand messaging framework

 Write one sentence for each framework part.
 Then test it against five planned posts.
 If the message does not help you decide what to say, what to cut, or what CTA to use, make it sharper.

-Once the message is clear, use the brand voice guide to decide how it should sound in social content.
+Once the message is clear, use the Brand voice guide to decide how it should sound in social content.

 Keep the framework short enough to paste into a prompt or content brief.
 The goal is to make every draft easier to judge.